 Cryptic Rock – Yes, that is why the film release is very poignant.
 No one planned it this way, but it hits home even more because of what we are all presently going through.

 Cryptic Rock – Most certainly.
-It certainly touches on a lot of issues facing us in society.
-The majority of the film you are playing alongside Peter Gerety, who plays your husband, and Billy Brown, who plays his co-worker.
+It certainly addresses many issues facing our society.
+The majority of the fil,m you are playing alongside Peter Gerety, who plays your husband, and Billy Brown, who plays his co-worker.
 What was it like working with them?

 Cryptic Rock – It sounds like it was a great experience.
 You briefly mentioned your role as Adrian in the Rocky series.
 An intricate piece to the story, what was it like being a part of that for five of the films?

-Cryptic Rock – They certainly are classic films.
-You also come from a family of creators, which includes your sons who are both in Rock bands.
+Cryptic Rock – They indeed are classic films.
+You also come from a family of creators, which includes your sons, who are both in Rock bands.

 Talia Shire – Yes, I love my sons’ – Jason Schwartzman and Robert Schwartzman – music.
 People should check out Jason’s Phantom Planet, as well as his current project Coconut Records, and Robert’s band Rooney.
 They really are great!